Lethrinus mahsena: Diet

 fishes.
 It also eats molluscs, tunicates, sponges, polychaetes.

 Human uses

 Lethrinus mahsena is highly valued as a commercial fish and is considered to be very expensive.
 It is also caught by recreational fishers.
 It may have an undesirable 'coral' taste and odor when caught in some areas of the Indian Ocean.
 This fish is caught mostly using handlines, traps, and by trawling.

+Conservation status

+Lethrinus mahsena has according to the available data undergone a 60% population decline over three generation lengths, measured over the 45 years between 1973 and 2018.
+It is exploited as very high levels throughout the overwhelming majority of its distribution, and it is extrapolated that the limited available data indicates its global status and the IUCN has assessed this species as Endangered.